 How to Take Part

-Visit the nearest observation deck and observe the Sun.
-This amazing astronomical event is very interesting and informative.
-Read about astronomy—a science that tells us not only about the stars but also about the future of humanity.
-Many regard the September equinox as the New Year; sum up the past year and outline your plans for the future.
+Visit the nearest observation deck to watch the Sun during this remarkable astronomical event.
+Read about astronomy—a science that not only explores the stars but also the future of humanity.
+Many people treat the September Equinox as a symbolic New Year: reflect on the past year and set your goals for the future.

-The September Equinox can occur any day between September 21-24.
+The September Equinox can occur any day between September 21 and 24.

 Observations